AmbireTech/adex-protocol/FAQ.md

 However, AdEx has a few important distinctions:

 * AdEx aims at completely preserving the privacy of the end user, with no personal data collection
+* Minimized fees: fees in AdEx are less than 5%, while Google Ads will only give you [51% or 68%](https://support.google.com/adsense/answer/180195?hl=en) of your actual revenue
 * It is regulated by its users: there is no central authority which controls which ads are allowed to run, or what content is allowed to monetize; the publishers can decide which ads they deem acceptable
 * There are no withdraw thresholds/limitations: you can withdraw any amount at any time; and you get paid in the DAI cryptocurrency
 * Transparent reporting: statistical data is sent directly to the publisher and advertiser